Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 Lets say we want to play a different game after we finish playing Guess the Number.
 We could just add the code for the new game after the code that's in the file right now, but then what if we want to change the order of the games?

 We're now looking at moving around big code blocks.
 Then if we change our minds and want to move it back, or add another game (and so on) things quickly get messy.

 <!-- available callout types: info, success, warning, danger, secondary  -->
 ### !callout-info

 ## Why Functions?
-Functions encapsulate code blocks into re-usable chunks that we can then call in whatever order we want.
+Functions encapsulate code blocks into re-usable chunks that we can then call in whatever order we want or as many times as we want.
 They also help us reuse these blocks of code in other programs.

 ### !end-callout